 Not a week goes by where someone doesn’t ask me, “Do I need a smart TV to cut the cord?”
-The answer is a resounding “No!”
-In fact, I would advise against it.
-Roku is specifically designed to stream TV and Movies from the Internet to your TV.
+Unless you are talking about purchasing a Roku TV, then I would say No. Roku is specifically designed to stream TV and Movies from the Internet to your TV.
 That’s where the people who make Roku focus 100% of their efforts.
 Streaming is a secondary feature for most TV manufacturers.

 This is apparent in almost every Smart TV I’ve looked at.
 The “smart” interface always feels clunky when compared to a streaming device, and none have the amount of content available with a Roku device.

 Furthermore, it’s much cheaper to upgrade a Roku than it would be a smart TV.
 If streaming technology were to change in the next few years, getting the next generation of Roku device would be much cheaper than buying a new television.

 Roku Vs Cable

 While Roku can replace cable TV, it’s a different viewing experience.
 Cable TV is a passive viewing activity.
 You sit down and flip channels until something grabs your attention.
 It’s almost as cable convinces you to watch something.

 The Roku experience is much different.
 It’s an active viewing experience.
 The content is on individual channels that you’ve selected to be on your Roku.
 It’s a much more personalized way to watch TV and movies.

 You seek out what you want to watch.
 Never again will you have the awful realization that hours of your life are now missing due to stumbling upon an “I love the 90’s” marathon.